Where to Sit at the Bar and Be Social

 Philly spots with busy bars, nice people, and no awkwardness about sitting alone.
 Go forth and make a friend.

 Small talk gets a bad reputation, but sometimes it’s the end of a long day, and all you want is to get out of your house, turn off your screen and gab with a stranger who doesn’t know your neuroses.
 Head to one of these bars (or restaurants with great bar areas) for an evening where you might just strike up a conversation with someone who seems nice enough to spend 30 minutes with.
-You won’t feel awkward sitting alone, the patrons are usually down to hang, and the bars are busy — but not overwhelmingly so.
+You won’t feel awkward sitting alone; the patrons are usually down to hang, and the bars are busy, but not overwhelmingly so.
 Go forth and make a friend.

 Fountain PorterEast Passyunk

-Good King Tavern, Bella Vista
+Good King TavernBella Vista

 You could sit at the bar and talk about obscure French cocktail ingredients with the bartenders at Good King Tavern while you snack on a charcuterie board, or you could head upstairs to Le Caveau, the wine bar where you’ll forget what day it is as you drink French wine and eat a hot dog in a baguette.
-Either of those would be a good idea, and either of them will almost certainly lead to lovely conversation with your neighbors.
+Either of those would be a good idea, and either of them will almost certainly lead to a lovely conversation with your neighbors.
 614 South 7th Street.

 Monk’sCenter City

-Local 44, University City
+Local 44University City

 Away from the crush of college students, Local 44 is a true neighborhood watering hole.
 Sit at the bar, ask the bartender what they’ve got on draft, and crush a burger — you’ll feel like a regular in no time.
 4333 Spruce Street.

-Human Robot BreweryOld Kensington
+Human Robot Brewery, Kensington

 SouthwarkQueen Village